ShinobiSaad/MobileDevices/README.md

 3) Lang: Javascript
 4) CSS: Bootstrap v5.0

-All the development was tested on both Firefox and Google Chrome
+All the development is tested on both Firefox and Google Chrome

 ## Project setup
 ```